tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 4. Add the translated files to your local repository.

 ##### When the Translation Is Ready
-If you are working with GitHub, commit locally and name it as *Translated to x* where x is the name of the langauge.
+If you are working with GitHub, commit locally and comment it as *Translated to x* where x is the name of the langauge.
 Create a pull-request and push it to the remote repository.
 Otherwise; send an email with the translated files.